wp-plugins/stats/readme.txt

 == Changes ==

+= Trunk =
+* Fix infinite loop when shortlink function dec2sixtwo called with a negative number.
+Thanks to Andrew Mattie for identifying this bug.

 = 1.6.1 =
 * Fix attachment titles in post stats list.
 * Fix chart not appearing due to .htaccess directive installed by some users.
 Thanks to Sean at growingmoneyblog.com for access to his affected system.